 My table runner ended up being 42 inches long by 12 inches wide.
 Perfect size for the middle of my table.
 That is one of the perks of making your own table runner, you get to decide the length and width you want.

 Filling the table runner with what I thought was black and white fall decor was rather fun.

 I found a black and white glass ball along with the black candles and the white pumpkin in the center at the At Home store.
 If you haven’t shopped there I highly recommend doing so, they have some really cute home decor.

 Even though the black and white glass balls don’t really say fall I thought they would be a nice contrast to the table.
 Plus I know I can use them for other decorations, stay tuned for what I have in mind for Christmas.

 The candle holder that the black glass ball is on I found a set of two at our local Goodwill store.
 They were a bronze color so I grab black spray paint and upscaled them.

-The black jars with wood lids are also candles which I found at Marshalls.
+The black jars with wood lids are also candles that I found at Marshalls.
 Tucks of green leaves around the decor and the foam white pumpkins I felt adding to the fall feel.

 I have a little confession you all about the place settings.
 At first, I didn’t want black bowls I wanted small black plates.